STAT133-Summer2016/finalproject-powr-rangers/presentation/index.md

 ## Cleaning the Data

-*
+Combined Years:

+- Dataset is split into fifteen datasets, one for each odd year between 1985 and 2013
+- To standardize the data used data from 2003 - 2013
+- Reorder the columns to exactly match that of our base (2003 onward)
+- Combine every list of datasets into single dataset

+Clean Data:

+- Initally removed NAs, expressed column in read_csv
+- Set column names to lowercase, removed quotations
+- Created column for owning and renting data (1= own, 2= rent)
+- Write to csv (same for combined years)

 ---

-## Variables

-Variables According to the HUD Document Data Set
+## Variables According to the HUD Document Data Set

 Variables  | Meanings
 ---------- | --------